nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from step 2.

 * 1c.
 System detects that there are no employees to sort in the current list.
     * 1c1.
 System displays an error that there are no employees to sort in the current list.

       Use case ends.

 **Use case (UC24): Sort Suppliers in RHRH**

 **MSS**

 1. User enters the command to sort the supplier list in RHRH based on a sorting type and order.
-2. The employee list is sorted in RHRH according to specified sorting type and order.
+2. The supplier list is sorted in RHRH according to specified sorting type and order.
 3. System confirms that the suppliers have been sorted.

    Use case ends.